Egg Float Test Science Experiment | Sink And Float Buoyancy Activity For Kids

 What do you think is different about the two liquids?

-Long ago Greek mathematician Archimedes discovered why things float.
+Long ago, Greek mathematician Archimedes discovered why things float.
 Legend has it he discovered it while taking a bath.
-If you fill the bathtub too full it will overflow when you get in.
+If you fill the bathtub too full, it will overflow when you get in.
 Why is that?
 Water has to move out of the way to make room for you in the tub.
-Archimedes discovered the weight of the object determines if the object will sink or float.
-If the object being placed in the water weighs more than the amount of water being displaced it will sink.
-We sink to the bottom in the bathtub.
+Archimedes discovered that the object's weight determines if it will sink or float.
+If the object being placed in the water weighs more than the amount of water being displaced, it will sink.
+We sink to the bottom of the bathtub.
 We weigh more than the amount of water being displaced.
-If you place a sponge in the tub it will most likely float.
+If you place a sponge in the tub, it will most likely float.
 This is because the weight of the sponge is less than the weight of the water being displaced.

 In the above pictures, we can say the egg sinks because it weighs more than the amount of liquid displaced.
 The egg floats in the second liquid because it weighs less than the amount of liquid displaced.
 The second liquid must contain more stuff in it than the first liquid.